 - Fun games to play with friends at home

-Fun Games To Play With Friends
+Fun Games To Play With Friends in Person

-Charades remain one of the best games to play with friends because it is challenging, fun, and guaranteed to generate some laughs.
+Charades remain one of the best games to play with friends because it is challenging, fun and guaranteed to generate some laughs.

 One player from one of the teams is chosen to start.
 That player thinks of a famous person, movie title, saying, song title, or book title and writes in on a piece of paper.